Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Mortgage Assistance Programs in Illinois for 2026

 The same federally driven modification programs available nationally apply to Illinois homeowners based on loan type.
-Fannie Mae and Freddie Mac loans qualify for the Flex Modification program targeting a 20 percent payment reduction.
-FHA loans have the full loss mitigation waterfall including the partial claim — which can bring a delinquent FHA loan current with zero interest and no monthly payment on the deferred amount.
-VA loans have the VA modification program with flexible terms.
+Fannie Mae and Freddie Mac loans qualify for the Flex Modification program targeting a 20 percent payment reduction (Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203).
+FHA loans operate under the loss mitigation waterfall at 24 C.F.R. § 203.605 — including the partial claim under 24 C.F.R. § 203.371 (which can bring a delinquent FHA loan current with zero interest and no monthly payment on the deferred amount) and the face-to-face requirement at 24 C.F.R. § 203.604.
+VA loans operate under the servicer obligations in 38 C.F.R. § 36.4350 et seq., which require evaluation of a full retention waterfall before referral to foreclosure.
+Borrowers can compel the servicer to identify the owner or assignee of the loan in writing under 12 C.F.R. § 1024.36.
 These programs are accessed through the servicer by submitting a complete loss mitigation application.

 Federal dual tracking protections apply in Illinois — a complete application pauses the foreclosure advancement while the application is under review.
 In Illinois's judicial process, this federal protection interacts with the court proceedings to create a powerful combined pause for homeowners who submit complete applications correctly and on time.

-Illinois's extended judicial timeline makes HAF timing somewhat less acute than in Texas or Georgia — there is more time to navigate the HAF application process before the foreclosure reaches a critical stage.
-But homeowners who assume the judicial timeline gives them infinite time to pursue HAF are making the same mistake as those who do nothing.
-The clock is running regardless of how slowly the courts move in any given county.
+Illinois's extended judicial timeline makes pre-filing timing somewhat less acute than in Texas or Georgia — there is more time to navigate the federal § 1024.41 application process before the foreclosure reaches a critical stage.
+But homeowners who assume the judicial timeline gives them infinite time are making the same mistake as those who do nothing.
+The 12 C.F.R. § 1024.41(g) 37-day pre-sale dual-tracking deadline, the § 1602 90-day reinstatement window, and the § 1603(b) redemption deadlines run on their own clocks regardless of how slowly the courts move in any given county.

-Find Out What Illinois Programs Apply to Your Specific Loan
+Find Out Which Federal and Court-Supervised Procedural Layers Apply to Your Illinois Loan

 See My Options →